wp-plugins/infolinks-officlial-plugin/readme.txt

 == Installation ==

 1. Download the Official Infolinks Plugin.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit the settings page under the Settings > Infolinks Settings submenu
+3. Visit the settings page under the Settings > Infolinks Settings submenu.
 4. Complete the short form with your account details and click Save Settings.
 5. To find your account information, log in to your Infolinks account, click on Integration guide,choose your website, and copy your PID and website ID from the presented script to the module settings page.